-Karl Rove funnelled an estimated one billion dollars from wealthy, anonymous donors to tip the American elections of 2012, just as he dominated elections in 2000, 2002, 2004, and 2010.
-A Nation Seized maps how Rove sought to win, by quoting unpublished lectures Rove gave at the University of Texas at Austin, where he taught "Politics and the Press" with the author.
+Karl Rove funnelled multi-millions of dollars from wealthy, anonymous donors to tip the American elections of 2014, just as he dominated elections in 2000, 2002, 2004, and 2010.
+A Nation Seized maps how Rove wins, by quoting unpublished lectures Rove gave at the University of Texas at Austin, where he taught "Politics and the Press" with the author.
 The book, for the first time, presents the Karl Rove playbook, in Rove’s own words.

-A Nation Seized documents how these developments distorted American news and politics.
-It shows why debt limit debate has been at impasse, yet conservatives continue seeking to cut taxes for the rich, defund public education, and cut medical care for the poor, the infirm, and the elderly.
-The book demonstrates how the Right stopped journalism, and why Barack Obama faces sizable challenges in his second term, despite his re-election.
+A Nation Seized documents how these developments distort American news and politics.
+It shows why immigration and debt limit debate came to impasse, while conservatives sought to cut taxes for the rich, defund public education, and cut medical care for the poor, the infirm, and the elderly.
+The book demonstrates how the Right stopped journalism, and why Barack Obama faces overwhelming odds in the remainder of his presidency.

-A Nation Seized charts how Rove and the Right transformed American politics and journalism, and why they will remain a force for the next generation.
+A Nation Seized charts how Rove and the Right have transformed America's politics and journalism, and why they may dominate for the next generation.